Table of contents

 A blog is a great tool for creating valuable content and attracting users.
 Here’s how to lay out a content plan for a blog:

-• Determine topics: Identify topics related to your industry that are of interest to your target audience.
+- Determine topics: Identify topics related to your industry that interest your target audience.

-• Plan for regularity: Determine how often you will publish new content on the blog.
+- Plan for regularity: Determine how often you publish new blog content.
 Try to maintain regularity.

 24th SEO Analytics